The baby name Ever has gone from obscure possibility to fast-rising favorite.

 It’s unisex and modern.
 But it connects to many an older name, too.

 And it’s easy to imagine Ever suiting a child of any personality – a dreamer or a rebel.
-Someone bold or someone who hangs back a bit.
+Someone outgoing or someone who hangs back a bit.
 It’s endlessly rich with potential, and yet it’s not too much to live up to, either.

 Call it a twenty-first century virtue name, a bold and romantic choice that’s surprisingly easy to wear, too.